rustunit/rustunit.github.io/content/blog/2025/05-20-bevy-ios-deep-linking/index.md

   // register our crates plugin (this is a noop on non ios platforms) app.add_plugins(IosAppDelegatePlugin);

-  // register observer that triggers if open url app delegate was called (either by app opening or forgrounding after a click on a URL scheme) app.add_observer(|trigger: Trigger<AppDelegateCall>| {
+  // register observer that triggers if open url app delegate was called (either by app opening or foregrounding after a click on a URL scheme) app.add_observer(|trigger: Trigger<AppDelegateCall>| {
     info!("app delegate call: {:?}", trigger.event());
   });